Visit “The Loveliest Castle in the World” this Christmas to experience the glamour of a country house in the festive season.

 This winter, the Queen’s Gallery will be transformed into Alice’s adventures in wonderland and the Queen’s bedroom will become tales from the Arabian Nights with inspiration taken from ‘Aladdin’ and ‘Ali Baba and the Forty Thieves’.
 The Lady Baillie bedroom will be inspired by a scene from the classic ballet ‘The Nutcracker’ and the Seminar Room will become Willy Wonka’s famous Chocolate Factory.

-unger children will enjoy visiting the magical world of ‘The Gruffalo’ in the Fountain Courtyard at the centre of the castle.
+Younger children will enjoy visiting the magical world of ‘The Gruffalo’ in the Fountain Courtyard at the centre of the castle.
 Other classic stories will include ‘Narnia’ and ‘Twas the night before Christmas’.

-res, who will bring the castle to life.
+On 15, 19, 20 and 22 December, winter wonderland characters will bring the castle to life with Christmas evening tours.
+Be guided on an entertaining and lively tour with Jack Frost and other traditional festive figures, who will bring the castle to life.
 Enjoy a glass of warm mulled wine or hot chocolate together with a delicious mince pie in the Gatehouse on arrival, before your magical tour begins.
 Tours last approximately 45 minutes.
 Entry is timed from 5pm to 7.45pm.
 Tickets cost £15 for adults, £12 for seniors and £10 for children (under 16 years).
 Tickets must be pre–booked by calling 01622 880008, open weekdays 10am to 5pm.

 Children can also visit Father Christmas in the castle along with an evening tour for an extra £5 per child.
 Tour and visit must be booked together.